Skip to navigation Skip to content

 7

-The customer can review each section of information they have provided, and edit any details if required.
+The customer must review each section of information they have provided and edit any details if required.

-Before being able to submit their employment income details, a declaration advises the customer of their obligations.
-The customer needs to select the declaration checkbox in order to continue and select Submit.
+Before being able to complete their reporting requirements, a declaration tells the customer about their obligations.
+The customer needs to select the declaration checkbox to continue and select Submit to finish their report.

 8